jgmenu/jgmenu/docs/manual/jgmenu.1.md

 \--die-when-loaded
 :   open menu and then exit(0).
 This is for debugging and testing.

+\--center
+:   center align menu horizontally and vertically
+       Also set `tint2_look=0` to disable alignment to tint2 panel

 # USER INTERFACE
 The user interface is generally pretty intuitive.
 Here follow mouse